 Tailoring your bike to your unique size, shape, body strengths and weakness, will reduce or remove many of the issues that cause pain after cycling, whilst also improving both your enjoyment and your cycling performance, allowing you to cycle faster and for far longer distances.
 In fact performance wise you could increase your Functional Threshold Power (FTP) by up to 50 watts.

-But a physiotherapy assisted bike fit can do more than transform your riding experience, they can also eliminate those annoying aches and pains that many people get after cycling.
-Our chartered physiotherapist Stuart can fully understand a person's biomechanics and how to apply this to achieve a properly setup bike, even a small adjustment can make a big difference to your comfort and power during your ride.
+Booking a cycling physio assisted bike fit can do more than just transform your riding experience, it can also eliminate those annoying cycling aches and pains that many people get after cycling.
+Our physiotherapist Stuart has been trained to understand a person's biomechanics and how to apply this to achieve a properly setup bike, even a small adjustment he makes can make a big difference to your comfort and power during your ride.

 The main aims are to improve your cycling performance, to keep you out of our treatment room, and to enjoy your cycling without being in pain after cycling.
 In the unfortunate event that you do get injured whilst cycling, you also know the best place to come for expert physiotherapy treatment with people who understand about cycling.